Kithraya/DOMContentLoaded/README.md

 # DOMContentLoaded
-Cross-Browser DOMContentLoaded, with no dependencies.
+Cross-Browser DOMContentLoaded polyfill, with no dependencies.

 Tested via BrowserStack with helpful documentation from MDN and various other sites.